wasmCloud/wasmCloud/httpserver-rs/settings.md

     "allowed_methods": [ "GET", "POST", "PUT", "DELETE", "HEAD", "OPTIONS" ],
     "exposed_headers": [],
     "max_age_secs": 300
+  },
+  "max_content_len": "100M"
 }
-}
 ```

 ## Using the http server settings

-The link definition connecting an actor to a capability provider includes a key-value map called "values".
-(The location of this 'values' map is still tbd, possibly in a manifest file). "values" is currently defined as a map with string keys and string values, and there are a few options for specifying the httpserver settings within the values map.
+The link definition connecting an actor to a capability provider includes a key-value map called "values". "values" is currently defined as a map with string keys and string values, and there are a few options for specifying the httpserver settings within the values map.

 - use key `config_file`, with a value that is the absolute path to a json or toml file (file type detected by the `.json` or `.toml` extension).